imahiro-t/chatwork-tool-extension/README.md

   - (bow)
 - Insert To tag on click user icon with Shift key

+### 1.5.2

+- 💄 show emoji at task edit area and file upload area
+- 💄 add tag for decoration

 ### 1.5.1

 - ✨ Enable to set custom message to each room